Dear Prospective Families,

 We look forward to meeting you!

-Shannon Harris, Director of Admission
+Shannon Harris, Head of School

 - Modeling ethical, compassionate actions to lead the way for children as they gain self-confidence, a positive attitude, flexibility, self-regulation, and mutual respect